jason-p-pickering/pootle/docs/server/project_setup.rst

 ================

-Now that you have the server up and running, this guide will help you get started with Pootle setup for getting translations.
+Now that you have the server up and running, this guide will help you get started with additional steps which will enable translations on the Pootle server.

 Assumptions
 -----------

-- We are setting up a project which consists of PO files and you have them on hand.
+- You are setting up a project which consists of PO files which can be copied to the same server which is running Pootle.
-- You have a POT file with the strings you want to get translated.
+- You have a template file in POT which contains the strings which need to be translated.
-- The files are using the GNU layout, more about that later.
+- The files are using the GNU layout.
+Additional information on this layout format will be discussed in a later section.
 - Pootle is correctly set up and running.
-- There is at least some **rqworker** running.
+- There is at least one **rqworker** thread running.
 This is important.
-- You are logged in using your newly created administrator user.
+- You are logged into the Pootle instance using your newly created administrator user.

 .. _project_setup#add-new-project: